tc39/proposal-import-attributes/README.md

 ### dynamic import()

-The `import()` pseudo-function would allow import assertions to be indicated in an options bag in the second argument.
+The `import()` pseudo-function would allow import attributes to be indicated in an options bag in the second argument.

 ```js
 import("foo.json", { with: { type: "json" } })
 ```

-The second parameter to `import()` is an options bag, with the only option currently defined to be `with`: the value here is an object containing the import assertions.
+The second parameter to `import()` is an options bag, with the only option currently defined to be `with`: the value here is an object containing the import attributes.
 There are other proposals for entries to put in the options bag: for example, the [Module Source Imports](https://github.com/tc39/proposal-import-reflection) proposal introduces a `phase` property.

 ### Integration of modules into environments